SRI-CSL/PLambda/README.rst

 ------------

 This master is currently using Python 3.7 but most recent Python 3 versions should work.
 Travis tests it on 3.5, 3.6, 3.7 and 3.8.
-I make no effort to support Python 2, but there is an old branch called 2.7 which might serve your twited purpose.
+I make no effort to support Python 2, but there is an old branch called 2.7 which might serve your twisted purpose.
 You will need the antlr4 runtime:

 |